Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 And I believe it's not even called that anymore.

-Don't worry, the mean tweets are still waiting there for you
+Don't worry, the mean tweets are still waiting there fully when you get back on there.

-All right, this next one actually takes place a lot more recently and a lot more locally,
+All right, this next one actually takes place a lot more recently and a lot more locally.

-You know, what's insane is I spelt it out fanatically based on my own thoughts on how it should be pronounced?
+based on my own thoughts on how it should be pronounced?

 What was I thinking?

-I didn't look at it.
+I didn't look at it out.

-I literally, I wrote,
+I literally wrote,

 But that's not right.